 The Chattanooga Pipe Band is a non-profit corporation based in Chattanooga, TN and serving southeast Tennessee, north Georgia, and northeast Alabama.
-The Band was formed in 1998 under the direction of Pipe Major Russ Spaulding and a small group of pipers and drummers, most of whom had all been traveling to other cities in order to play in a pipe band.
+The band was formed in 1998 under the direction of Pipe Major Russ Spaulding and a small group of pipers and drummers, most of whom had all been traveling to other cities in order to play in a pipe band.
 Our band celebrated its 25th anniversary in 2024 with an amazing celebration at Chattanooga Brewing Company.

-Our band kilts use the Hamilton tartan seen in the left banner of this website in honor of Hamilton County, Tennessee, where our band is based.
+Our kilts use the Hamilton tartan seen in the left banner of this website in honor of Hamilton County, Tennessee, where the band is based.